ilvacca/Resize-multithread-image-resizer/README.md

 1. Choose the images you want to resize
 2. Set:
-	1. Output image quality
+	1. Output image quality (from 0 to 100)
-	2. Image resampling algorithm
+	2. Image resampling algorithm (Nearest Neighbour, Bilinear)
-	3. Length of the output image long size
+	3. Length of the output image long size (ex.
+1920)
 	4. Output filename suffix (ex. "_CONVERTED")
 3. Resize!